DoctorMcKay/node-steam-user/README.md

 ### friends

+**Deprecated as of v1.9.0 and will be removed in a future major version.**

 If the [`createHandlers`](#createhandlers) option was `true` in the constructor, this will be an instance of [`SteamFriends`](https://github.com/seishun/node-steam/tree/master/lib/handlers/friends).
 Not defined otherwise.

 ### trading

+**Deprecated as of v1.9.0 and will be removed in a future major version.**

 If the [`createHandlers`](#createhandlers) option was `true` in the constructor, this will be an instance of [`SteamTrading`](https://github.com/seishun/node-steam/tree/master/lib/handlers/trading).
 Not defined otherwise.